hautahi/AHA_scrape/README.md

 # AHA_scrape

 This repository contains web scraping code that visits hospital websites, extracts their subpages, downloads and saves their content, and searches for keywords.
-There are two different approaches.

-1. `Requests` + `Beautiful Soup`
-2. `Scrapy`

-## 1. `Requests` + `Beautiful Soup`

-- `scrape.py` is the main scraping code.
-It can be run from the terminal using the following command:

-	`python scrape.py input/hospital_list.csv input/keywords.csv index_start index_end [sentence_length]`

-	where the index_start and index_end inputs are integers used to slice the input data.
-For example, index_start = 40 and index_end = 50 scrapes the websites for those hospitals between 40 and 50 in `hospital.csv`. `sentence_length` is an optional integer that determines the number of words to extract from either side of a keyword that is useful for providing context.
-The defualt value is 16.

-- `input` contains the two input data files
-	- `hospital_list.csv`
-	- `keywords.csv`

-- `output` folder contains the resulting keyword search data.
-For each hospital, there are two output .csv files.
-One contains the keyword counts.
-The other contains the full downloaded text from each subpage.

-## 2. `Scrapy`
+It uses the `Scrapy` framework.

 - `AHAscrapy` contains the code for the scrapy spider.